Virgil (wrestler): Ted DiBiase's bodyguard (1987-1991)

 Jones made his first appearance in the World Wrestling Federation (WWF) under the ring name Luscious Brown on September 17, 1986, losing to Paul Orndorff in Salisbury, Maryland.

-In June of 1987, Jones was repackaged as Virgil, the "Million Dollar Man" Ted DiBiase's silent bodyguard.
+In June 1987, Jones was repackaged as Virgil, the "Million Dollar Man" Ted DiBiase's silent bodyguard.
 Virgil performed humiliating tasks for DiBiase and carried his money, often being on the receiving end of attacks by DiBiase's rivals.
 He would also occasionally wrestle against DiBiase's rivals as a gatekeeper; if DiBiase’s opponents could defeat Virgil, they would be granted a match with DiBiase.

 On January 19, 1991 at the Royal Rumble pay-per-view, after Virgil and DiBiase defeated Dusty Rhodes and Dustin Rhodes, Virgil turned on DiBiase, hitting him with his Million Dollar Championship, making him a fan favorite.
 After befriending and training with Roddy Piper, he defeated DiBiase by count-out at WrestleMania VII on March 24 then pinned him to win the unsanctioned Million Dollar Championship on August 26 at SummerSlam.
 He lost the Million Dollar Championship back to DiBiase on November 24 after interference from Repo Man.
 Three days later at Survivor Series, Virgil was on Piper’s team with Bret Hart and the British Bulldog, losing to DiBiase, Ric Flair, The Mountie and The Warlord.
 At This Tuesday in Texas on December 3, Virgil and Tito Santana lost to DiBiase and Repo Man.